 prysm.thinlens#

-A collection of thin lens equations for system modeling.
+First-order optics equations for system modeling.

 prysm.thinlens.object_to_image_dist(efl, object_distance)#